 Globe Trotters – If travel, history and different cultures (here in the US and around the world) fascinate you, come to promote or develop your cultural insights.
 We’ll share books, images and articles that develop multicultural understanding.
 (Example.)
 If you’ll be traveling soon, this reading group might just help you plan and get more out of your next trip!
 Just wait till you see what food or recipes we share!

-LGBTQ – You have two options: 3rd Tuesday each month, 5pm, Arlington Central Library, coordinated by Arlington Public Library.
+LGBTQ – 3rd Tuesday each month, 5pm, Arlington Central Library, coordinated by Arlington Public Library.

 Tawk Politics – It won’t be long till the next election.
 Gather to hear a variety of political viewpoints and share articles, essays, videos of interest as well as titles recently published by influential political voices.
 You might even walk away with tips to help with a campaign.